nyaruka/sawanet-php-echo/README.rst

 You'll first need to create an account on http://appfog.com/ and download the appfog utility programs.
 Then create a Django application using the AppFog web interface, naming it whatever you'd like.
 You can then upload your application::

     % af login
-    % af update echo   <-- replace who with your app name
+    % af update echo   <-- replace echo with your app name

 Configuring on Sawanet